FKandie/Music-player-UI/README.md

 # Music-player-UI
+This is a minimal and simple music player UI design.
 # Specifications
 - Create UI for music player including spinning image and song detail.
 - Add play and pause navigation buttons